Songbattle/new-Songbattle/AUTHENTICATION.md

 ⚠️ **Important**:
 - The `/login` endpoint should be protected in production (e.g., via HTTP Basic Auth or IP whitelist)
+- The token is stored in `./data/spotify_token.json` with restricted file permissions (0600)
-- The token is only kept in server memory and will be lost on restart
+- The token file is persisted in a Docker volume and survives container restarts
-- For production, consider persistent storage (e.g., database or encrypted file)
+- The refresh token allows automatic token renewal without requiring re-authentication
+- **One-time setup**: After the initial login, the token is automatically maintained indefinitely

 ## Monitoring